Roles of Stakeholders

 - Treating and regarding violation of intellectual property rights and copyrights as a severe offence and if such offence is found, the Company will take penal action against the employee who has been found guilty of such violation according to the Company’s work regulations and laws.

-In 2016, the Company cooperated with state agencies and related private sector parties in a campaign against piracy titled ‘Took, Took Jai, Took Gohd Mai” (‘Cheap, Pleasing, Legal) to raise awareness of copyright protection among the public through various activities.
-The ‘Not Buy, Not Sell, Not Use Pirate Goods” slogan aims to encourage the public to be more aware of the intellectual property to help reduce the piracy problem in the long run.
+In 2020, the Company cooperated with state agencies and related private sector parties in a campaign against piracy to encourage the public to be more aware of the intellectual property to help reduce the piracy problem in the long run.
 The Company joined hands with state agencies and the private sector to prevent piracy and prosecute violators.
-By the year 2016 the Company and its affiliates have taken legal action against 107 piracy cases composing of 51 lawsuits settlement, 56 prosecution pending cases and no judged cases.
+By the year 2020 the Company and its affiliates have taken legal action against 193 piracy cases composing of 84 lawsuits settlement, no prosecution pending due to the COVID situation.
+Therefore, no copyright infringement shop was prosecutedcases and no judged cases.

 Ethics on Vested Interest and Conflict of Interest